Are you aware of your individual caregiver strengths? What about your internal resources? What is your greatest strength as a family caregiver?

 - Hardly ever

-There are no "right" or "wrong" answers, so select the number that most closely reflects you.
+There are no "right" or "wrong" answers.
+Select the number that most closely reflects you.
 Take your time and consider each statement carefully.

 I see myself as someone who is…